 Wm.D.
 House, the liveryman, has bought several new RUBBER TIRED BUGGIES and will sell all his steel tired buggies at a bargain, also several sets of harness both single and double.
-A 28, p may be in the oil belt, in that case Buchanan may reap some of the fruits For Sale.

 The new uniforms for the band boys will arrive Monday and as they only lack a little more money to pay for them, they concluded to have another entertainment, and as they had a chance to get a first class comedy show for Saturday night, they will ask the citizens to help them out.